 Good sources: Fish and shellfish; dairy products; vegetables; iodized salt.

 Other trace minerals

 Fluoride is vital to the formation and strength of teeth and bones.
-Fluoridated water is the best source of this mineral, also found in canned fish and tea.
+Fluoridated water is the best source of this mineral, which is also found in canned fish and tea.
 In those areas where natural fluoride levels in the water are low, fluoridation is recommended by public health authorities.

 Molybdenum works in the body to break down proteins and other substances.
 Molybdenum is stored in the body, particularly in the liver, kidneys, glands, and bones.
 It is also found in the lungs, spleen, skin, and muscles.
-Good sources dietary sources of molybdenum are legumes, including beans, peas and lentils, green leafy vegetables, grains, nuts and liver.
+Good sources dietary sources of molybdenum are legumes, including beans, peas and lentils, green leafy vegetables, grains, nuts, and liver.
 Molybdenum deficiency is very uncommon.

 Selenium is a trace mineral found naturally in the soil that also appears in certain high-selenium foods, and there are even small amounts in water.
 Selenium increases immunity, takes part in antioxidant activity that defends against free radical damage and inflammation, and plays a key role in maintaining a healthy metabolism.
-Good sources include Brazil nuts, sunflower seeds, sardines, poultry, eggs and spinach.
+Good sources include Brazil nuts, sunflower seeds, sardines, poultry, eggs, and spinach.